tachi-hi/sandbox/python/readme.md

 -------
 - Day1: Basic Grammar `1_basic_grammar/basic_grammar.py`
 - Day2: Definition of Class `2_class/1_def.py`
+- Day3: Basics on List and Tuple and String `1_basic_grammar/sequence.py`

 To do
 -----
 - More on Grammar
 - More on OOP
--- GOF Design Pattern
+- - GOF Design Pattern
 - Use of Packages
--- Numpy
+- - Numpy
--- Scipy
+- - Scipy
--- NLTK
+- - NLTK
--- etc.
+- - etc.